danielhstahl/minidsp-remote-control/README.md

 linuxptp is required for network clock sync
 * `sudo apt install pipewire wireplumber pipewire-alsa linuxptp`

+On the consumer, `sudo apt install pipewire-audio-client-libraries pipewire-rtp`

-On the consumer ONLY update the `/etc/linuxptp/ptp4l.conf` by setting `clientOnly 1`.
+On the consumer ONLY update the `/etc/linuxptp/ptp4l.conf` by setting `clientOnly 1` and `BMCA noop` (though I don't think BMCA changes does much).
 Then `sudo systemctl daemon-reload` and `sudo systemctl enable --now ptp4l@eth0.service`.
 On the producer, keep `clientOnly 0`.

 On the producer, update the service to force hardware: